 Our educational approach sees the student as an active learner, a dynamic explorer rather than a passive recipient of knowledge.
 As such, our curriculum cultivates the student's natural enthusiasm for learning, so that s/he emerges with the values, knowledge and pride necessary for a solid foundation of life-long Jewish living and learning.

 Our lessons are multi-sensory and interactive, ensuring that the students truly experience what they are being taught.
-The classes are structured with discussion-starters, activities, visual aides and crafts to create an engaging classroom experience.
+The classes are structured with discussion-starters, activities, visual aides, music, arts and crafts to create an engaging classroom experience.

 The 5 Books of Moses – using hands on activities, workbooks and scrapbooking.

 Parsha- “Living With the Times.”
 The Torah Portion of the week is discussed with emphasis on practical application to our daily lives.

 Modeled after the Karate/Martial Arts motivational system.
 A color-coded reading and writing system where each child learns the Aleph Bet and progresses at their own level and ability.

 During Hebrew reading the class is divided into small groups that rotate among various Hebrew reading, writing and game centers.